Zhang-Jing-Xuan/Zhang-Jing-Xuan.github.io/_pages/about.md

 - *2019* First Prize of ECUST Mathematics Grand Competition.

 # 📖 Educations
-- *2022.09 - Present*, East China University of Science and Technology, Shanghai, China, Ph.D. in Computer Science and Technology.
+- *2022.09 - Present*, East China University of Science and Technology, Shanghai, China, Ph.D. in Computer Science and Engineering.
-- *2018.09 - 2022.06*, East China University of Science and Technology, Shanghai, China, B.E. in Computer Science and Technology.
+- *2018.09 - 2022.06*, East China University of Science and Technology, Shanghai, China, B.E. in Computer Science and Engineering.

 # 💬 Invited Talks